 4. Sirao Pictorial Garden (Little Amsterdam)

 The entrance fee is P50 per head to get in the place and enjoy the beautiful flowers around.
 Both locals and foreigners are attracted to the peaceful ambiance reflected by the myriad of colors in the garden.

 The daisies were in full bloom when we visited the garden along with the red roses.

 5. Top of Cebu Restaurant in Busay, Cebu

-No wonder, many locals and tourists come here to eat their delicious food while enjoying the overlooking view of the city.
+No wonder, many locals and tourists come to eat here while enjoying the overlooking view of the city.

 6. Temple of Leah

 The temple was built to show an undying love of a husband to his wife.
 Click this link to know more about the history of the temple.

 Just doing an awkward pose behind the golden angel blowing the horn.

 The overlooking view of the city from the left wing of the temple.